ssledz/ssledz.github.io/source/_posts/2016-05-15-oracle-certified-associate-java-se-8-programmer-1z0-808-exam-review.markdown

 [sybex](https://sybextestbanks.wiley.com/public/) platform.
 In order to get an access to this platform you only need to own a book.

-On a site you can find 345 test questions divides into 3 sets
+On a site you can find 345 test questions divided into 3 sets

 * Assessment Test (20) - helps you focus your study to specific objectives
 * Chapter Tests (145) - taken from the Review Questions at the end of chapters in the book